bobbylight/RSTALanguageSupport/readme.txt

          rhino/                         Rhino, for JS support
-      test/                             (Very) small amount of unit tests build.xml                         Ant script to build the library license.txt                       License for this library (LGPL)
+      test/                             (Very) small amount of unit tests build.xml                         Ant script to build the library license.txt                       License for this library (BSD)
       readme.txt                        This file

 Sub-directories of "data/" contain Perl scripts and input files for generating